Can poetry block the school to prison pipeline? We think it can.

 Iconoclast Sessions 2 - Iconoclast Sessions 2 are gatherings totally devoted to student performances.
 Our students take the stage and deliver their poetry to a live audience.

-Iconoclast Anthology - Each year, Iconoclast publishes an anthology of poetry and short stories composed by the students in our programs.
-Included poets become published authors, which in addition to enhancing their collegiate applications gives them a vision and a voice rooted in their own experience.
-Proceeds of the anthology go to the educational fund for our participants.
-Iconoclast’s first anthology, They Say, was published in 2016.
-Iconoclast's second anthology, They Say Vol. II, is scheduled to be celebrated & released to the public on May 11, 2017, at the Museum of Fine Arts Houston.
-See our event page for more details.
+Iconoclast Anthology - Each year, Iconoclast publishes an anthology of poetry and short stories written by the students in our program.
+As published authors, these students not only have the opportunity to enhance their collegiate applications, but also to express their vision through a voice rooted in their own experience to a wide audience.
+Proceeds of the anthology go to the educational fund for Iconoclast students.
+The first anthology, They Say, was published in 2016.
+Iconoclast's second anthology, They Say Vol. II, was celebrated & released to the public May, 2017 at the Museum of Fine Arts, Houston.
+The release of the third anthology will be celebrated on May 11, 2018.
+See our event page for upcoming news of this event.

-In addition to the activities outlined above, our students participate in TEDxYouth, as well as in workshops at local colleges and universities.
+Iconoclast students also participate in TEDxYouth and in workshops at local colleges and universities.

 Marlon “Marley” Lizama